Career & Experience

 Take your time: Funding is allocated based on the quality of your application, not how early you apply.

-All Work Study applications are read and scored blindly by two different members of the Approval Committee according to the scoring rubric below.
+All Work Study applications are read and scored blindly by two different members of the Evaluation Committee according to the scoring rubric below.
 Members of the committee do not score applications from their own department.
 The average of the two scores is used in the final rankings for funding.
 Applicants are funded based on how well they scored.
 Applications that are deemed not to meet program criteria will not be considered.

 The Evaluation Committee is comprised of a cross section of faculty and staff from across campus.
 Each faculty/department applying for funding should be prepare to have someone sit on the evaluation committee.
 If you would like to represent your faculty/department on the committee, please reach out to firstname.lastname@example.org

-Applications are stripped of department and supervisor name and are read and scored by two different members of the approval committee according to the scoring rubric below.
+Applications are stripped of department and supervisor name and are read and scored by two different members of the committee according to the scoring rubric below.
 The average of the two scores is used for ranking purposes against all other Work Study funding applications.